-Working to strengthen the arts community and preserve cultural connections in Puerto Rico
+We work to strengthen the arts and to preserve cultural connections in Puerto Rico

-The Flamboyan Arts Fund is a partnership between Flamboyan Foundation, Lin-Manuel Miranda, his family, and the Hamilton musical to preserve, amplify, and sustain the arts in Puerto Rico.
-Since Hurricane Maria devastated the island last year, many artists and arts organizations like museums, theaters, arts education programs, and music venues are at risk of cutting back services or closing.
-The fund supports all facets of the arts community including music, theater, visual arts, dance, literature, and youth arts education to ensure that the arts and culture continue to flourish during the rebuilding of Puerto Rico.
+The Flamboyán for the Arts Fund arises from an alliance between the Flamboyán Foundation, Lin-Manuel Miranda, his family and the musical Hamilton to preserve, amplify and strengthen the arts in Puerto Rico.
+Since Hurricane Maria devastated the island in September 2017, many artists and arts organizations such as museums, theaters, arts education programs and concert venues are at risk of reducing their services or closing.
+The Fund supports all facets of the arts including music, theater, visual arts, dance, literature and arts education programs for youth and thus ensure that arts and culture continue to flourish during the reconstruction of Puerto Rico.

 WHY THE ARTS?

-At the heart of Puerto Rican culture is a vibrant expression of humanity through the arts.
+Within the Puerto Rican culture there is a vibrant humanity that expresses itself through the arts.

-Be it theater, dance, music, literature, or visual arts, the community has relied on the arts to tell the story of its history – and the story of everyday life.
-In this time of social and economic change following Hurricane Maria, the arts can build hope, stimulate the economy, and enrich people’s souls.
-Research has demonstrated that the arts provide immeasurable benefits to students, both socially and academically.
-Yet many arts institutions and artists on the island are at risk.
-By stabilizing the arts community, we can ensure families and communities have spaces for shared connection and creative expression.
-Together, we can help ensure that arts and communities are not just surviving, but are thriving.
+Whether through theater, dance, music, literature or the visual arts, Puerto Ricans have always relied on the arts to tell our story and our daily lives.
+In these times of social and economic changes after Hurricane Maria, the arts can create hope, stimulate the economy and enrich the souls of people.
+Various investigations have shown that the arts provide untold benefits for students both socially and academically.
+Even so, several institutions that work with the arts, like many artists on the island, face great obstacles.
+If we stabilize the arts sector, we can ensure that families and communities have spaces to make connections and to express themselves creatively.
+We can help ensure that the arts in Puerto Rico are not only surviving, but thriving.

-These organizations are working to preserve and promote the arts island-wide.
-Our open grants process will begin in February 2019.
+These organizations are working to preserve and promote the arts throughout the island.
+Our fund application process will open in February 2019.

-This Puerto Rican Contemporary Dance Company was founded in 1998 by Lolita Villanúa, its artistic and executive director, in collaboration with María Teresa Robles, director of its education program.
-Andanza has developed an energetic and valuable educational program that includes classes to more than 300 students of all ages per year.
-Through the project Danza con Andanza, it gives workshops to 400 children and young kids from marginalized sectors and public schools in addition to scholarships.
+This contemporary dance company was founded in 1998 by Lolita Villanúa, its artistic and executive director, in collaboration with María Teresa Robles, director of its educational program.
+Andanza has developed an energetic and valuable educational program that includes lessons for more than 300 students of all ages each year.
+Through the Danza con Andanza project, she gives dance workshops to some 400 children and young people from marginalized sectors and public schools, in addition to granting scholarships.

-Crearte has been in operation since 2001.
-This arts institution offers services aimed at helping young people between the ages of 4 and 21 who live in high risk communities build values and character through the arts.
-Crearte offers social work services in addition to its education programs to the communities in which it works.
+Crearte operates since 2001.
+This artistic institution offers services aimed at helping children and young people between 4 and 21 years old, living in high risk communities, to develop values through the arts.
+Crearte offers social work services as well as educational programs in the communities where he works.

-The historic Teatro UPR, part of the University of Puerto Rico was inaugurated in 1939.
-Since its construction, the Teatro UPR has been Puerto Rico’s most important cultural center and has been the venue for diverse productions, from theater and dance to symphonic orchestras, operas and popular artists.
-The theater also serves as the university’s aula magna and hosts academic activities, conferences and symposiums.
-Artists such as Marian Anderson, Monserrat Caballé, Plácido Domingo, Joan Sutherland, Luciano Pavarotti, Richar Tucker, Zinka Milanoff, and Leonard Warren (who sang here before his debut with the Metropolitan Opera House) have performed at Teatro UPR.
-The theater has also hosted the world’s greatest ballet companies: Montecarlo’s Russian Ballet with Alicia Alonso, Margot Fonteyn, Alicia Markova, Ludmililla Scharina, Fernando Bujones and Igor Youskevitch.
+The historic theater of the University of Puerto Rico, located in the Río Piedras Campus, was inaugurated in 1939.
+Since its construction, the UPR Theater has been the most important cultural center in Puerto Rico and home to diverse productions, from theater and dance to symphony orchestras, operas and popular artists.
+The Theater also serves as the main hall of the university and there academic activities, conferences and symposiums take place.
+Artists such as Marian Anderson, Monserrat Caballé, Plácido Domingo, Joan Sutherland, Luciano Pavarotti, Richar Tucker, Zinka Milanoff and Leonard Warren (who sang here before his debut with the Metropolitan Opera House) have performed at the UPR Theater.
+The main ballet companies of the world have also appeared on stage: the Ballet Russo de Monte Carlo with Alicia Alonso, Margot Fonteyn, Alicia Markova, Ludmililla Scharina, Fernando Bujones and Igor Youskevitch.

 Puerto Rico Art Museum

-Opened in 2000, the mission of the Puerto Rico Art Museum is to enrich the lives the public by providing them with the knowledge, appreciation and enjoyment of the visual arts of Puerto Rico and the world.
-With 24 exhibition halls in the building, its dynamic and innovative permanent and temporary exhibitions offer visitors the opportunity to explore works of great diversity from artists, historical periods and themes, allowing them to catch up on the development of local and international art.
+The mission of the Museum of Art of Puerto Rico, inaugurated in 2000, is to enrich the life of the general public by providing a space for you to know, appreciate and enjoy the visual arts of Puerto Rico and the world.
+With 24 exhibition halls, its dynamic and innovative permanent and temporary collections offer visitors the opportunity to explore the works of a great diversity of artists, historical periods and themes, allowing them to catch up on the development of local and international art.